-Located in Surrey, BC and serving the Greater Vancouver and Fraser regions, the Phoenix Society is dedicated to social innovation and community initiatives that help participants exit the cycle of addiction and homelessness.
+Located in Surrey, BC and serving the Greater Vancouver and Fraser Health region, the Phoenix Society is dedicated to social innovation.
+We encourage community initiatives that help participants exit the cycle of crime, addiction and homelessness.
 Our integrated services model provides:

 - home-ownership opportunities